Huda-Mawood/Huda-Mawood/README.md

 👋 Hi, I’m @Huda-Mawood!

-👀 I’m interested in Software Engineering, especially building scalable and efficient applications.
+👀 I’m interested in Software Engineering

-🌱 I’m currently enhancing my skills in full-stack development and exploring the latest technologies in AI and cloud computing.

 💞️ I’m looking to collaborate on exciting projects where I can contribute my expertise or learn something new.